budRich/vivaldi-ricing/reddit/README.md

 | file | function |
 |:-----|:---------|
-[reddit-theme.user.css] | applies better colors, which are set from a set of custom properties (*css variables*), so they can easily be changed. |
+[reddit-theme.user.css] | applies better colors, which are applied from a set of custom properties (*CSS variables*), so they can easily be changed. |

 [reddit-theme.user.css]: https://github.com/budRich/vivaldi-ricing/raw/master/reddit/theme/reddit-theme.user.css